Old Calculator Museum Advertising & Documentation Archive

 desktop calculator, the Compet 20.

-The B version of the Compet 30 appears to have been introduced sometime
+The B version of the Compet 30 was introduced sometime

-in the Spring of 1967, shortly after the introduction of Sharp's first
+in the Spring of 1967, shortly after the introduction of Sharp's stated

 reclusive Compet 31 (CS-31A), which